Linux shell tutorial

 What is the shell used for?

 When it comes to communicating with your operating system, anything you can do with a GUI can be done at the command line.
-For example, let's take something you need to do all the time; move files around within your file system.
+For example, let's take something you need to do all the time: move files around in your file system.
 Using a GUI, you could select the icons representing your files, drag them to another folder, and drop them there to move them.

 However, using the command line, this operation can be performed using a single command: